OpenSecuritySummit/oss2018/content/outcomes/tracks/Threat-Model/working-sessions/TM-open.md

 @import "/static/img/logo.png"

 ## Outcomes/Deliverables (recommend)
-*The outcomes are the results produced from a session regardless of the session type.
-These can be:*

 - Cheat sheets (one was created in 2017; three will be created in 2018)
 - One pager that explains what TM is, the different names for it, different methodologies etc.